postsharp/postsharp-emails/140-custom-validation-aspect.md

     }

     /// <summary> Our test class to verify our new predicate. </summary>
     ///
-    /// <remarks>  We have two methods in this class both of which attempt to call
+    /// <remarks> We have two methods in this class, both of which attempt to call
     ///           CoffeeMachine.TurnOn.
 As our new predicate verification
     ///           requires that CoffeeMachine.TurnOn should only be called
-    ///            from within a method whose name ends with "Politely" we should see
+    ///           from within a method whose name ends with "Politely", we should see
     ///           a warning appear in the OrderCoffee method. </remarks>

     internal class Bar
     {